-Paris is famous for the quantity of places to visit.
-You rarely find this combination of so many things to see: landscape, romantic river banks, beautiful monuments.
-Select a district with places to visit and enjoy sightseeing endless pleasure.
+Places to visit in Paris are plenty.
+You rarely find this endless combination of things to see: landscape, romantic river banks, beautiful monuments.
+Select a district with places to visit.
+Enjoy sightseeing pleasure.
+Sightseeing in Paris.

 Ile de la Cite